-Revolution Foods provides supper meals and snacks to community and afterschool programs across the nation
+We provide supper and snacks to community & afterschool programs

 One of the major sources of support for providing nutritious food to young children is through The Child and Adult Care Food Program.
 CACFP is funded through the USDA Food and Nutrition Services and is part of the safety net to improve access to food and a healthy diet to at-risk populations.
 Nationally, more than 4.2 million children benefit from the program through their child care providers.

 Revolution Foods provides supper meals and snacks as part of CACFP

 At Revolution Foods, we’re proud to offer healthy, kid-inspired, chef-crafted supper meals and snacks for community and afterschool programs across the nation as part of CACFP.
 We work closely with our partners to provide customized snack and supper platforms that work best for their needs so that all children have access to nutritious meals, even after the school day ends.